Cindy and Barrett with RV in Montrose

 4. What was involved when downsizing to live in an RV full-time?

-We quit our office jobs in August, got married in September, and were on the road by November 2018.
+One year, we quit our office jobs in August, married in September, and were on the road by November.
+So, we spent the first three years of our married life in our RV.

 Between the wedding and taking off on the road, we purged a LOT of things.
-I would venture to guess 85-90% of everything we owned, including cars, kayaks, and furniture.
-Someone from Facebook Marketplace or Craigslist was at our door multiple times a day.
+I would guess it was 85-90% of everything we owned, including cars, kayaks, and furniture.
+Someone from Facebook Marketplace or Craigslist was at our door multiple times daily.

 We tackled this process room by room and placed everything into four piles: Sell, Return, Store, and Donate.